 It was also a year of significant intellectual production.
-Critical theorist Guy Debord published his Society of the Spectacle, while the Belgian philosopher and key Situationist International member Raoul Vaneigem published The Revolution of Everyday Life.
-While Debord’s Society of the Spectacle was concerned with how the mechanisms of capital and consumption generate alienation, Vaneigem’s book proposed the possibility of revolutionary changes in everyday life.
-He imagined a new society that ‘promotes the participation of everyone in the self-realization of everyone else’, based on ‘[c]reativity, love and play’.3 In today’s regressive climate of fear and xenophobia, Vaneigem’s thesis seems ever more pertinent.
+Critical theorist Guy Debord published his Society of the Spectacle, while the Belgian philosopher and key Situationist International member Raoul Vaneigem – who features in this exhibition – published The Revolution of Everyday Life.
+While Debord's Society of the Spectacle was concerned with how the mechanisms of capital and consumption generate alienation, Vaneigem's book proposed the possibility of revolutionary changes in everyday life.
+He imagined a new society that 'promotes the participation of everyone in the self-realisation of everyone else', based on '[c]reativity, love and play'.3 In today's regressive climate of fear and xenophobia, Vaneigem's thesis seems ever more pertinent.

-Summer of Love aims to reflect on this seminal year on its fiftieth anniversary, drawing attention to an era when both the concept of politics and love possessed a real sense of urgency.
-The ‘Summer of Love’ was one of the many expressions of the counterculture of the 1960s and early 1970s.
-It was an era of civil disobedience, of anti-authoritarianism, of political protest and ‘flower power’.
-Political activism translated into socio-cultural activism, alternative lifestyles (sexual freedomcommunes, shared property).
-Most young people at the time grew up in modest post-war circumstances and didn’t care much about money, property or financial success.
-Young people were politicized.
+The exhibition Summer of Love reflects on this seminal year on its fiftieth anniversary, drawing attention to an era when both the concept of politics and love possessed a real sense of urgency.
+The 'Summer of Love' was one of the many expressions of the counterculture of the 1960s and early 1970s.
+It was an era of civil disobedience, of anti-authoritarianism, of political protest and 'flower power'.
+Political activism translated into socio-cultural activism, alternative lifestyles (sexual freedom, communes, shared property).
+Many young people at the time grew up in modest post-war circumstances and didn't care much about money, property or financial success.
+Young people were politicised.
 There was hope for a new and different world, filled with love and mutual understanding, which in retrospect might appear idealistic and naïve.
-Yet there is perhaps something to be learned if we reflect on this period and compare it to the staunchly individualistic, cut-throat competitive era of today.
-It is no coincidence that most people who have memories of this era mostly prefer the naïve idealism of then in comparison to the heartless cynicism of today.
+Yet, there is perhaps something to be learned if we reflect on this period and compare it to the staunchly individualistic, cutthroat, competitive era of today, where we are all 'atomised'.
+It is no coincidence that many people who have memories of this era mostly prefer the naïve idealism of then to the heartless cynicism of today.

-The exhibition Summer of Love will draw on these ideas and weave a web of cultural and historic reference points in order to link the ideas of fifty years ago to the present European crisis point, and perhaps inspire us to imagine a way out of the current political impasse.
+The exhibition Summer of Love draws on these ideas and weaves a web of cultural and historic reference points in order to link the ideas of fifty years ago to the present European crisis, and perhaps to also inspire us to imagine a way out of the current political impasse.
 It is an opportune moment to do this.
-Fifty years have gone by; the postwar baby boomers are ageing and dying, and their youthful ideals have largely died out.
+Fifty years have gone by; the post-war baby boomers are ageing and dying, and their youthful ideals have largely died out.
 We might ask: what went wrong, when and why?
 What lessons can we learn?
 Should we rethink these ideals?
 Can we learn from the experiences and disappointments of the generation of 1967?
-In a world that rapidly seems regressing, it is time for checks and balances in order to learn from history and to avoid making the same mistakes again.
+In a world that rapidly seems regressing back to conservative values, it is time to learn from history to avoid making the same mistakes again.

-The exhibition will feature the international premiere of the tetralogy of videos made by Greek artist Nicolas Kozakis together with the philosopher Raoul Vaneigem, who look at Greece to re-consider contemporary Western values.
-Vaneigem’s transformative ideas from 1967 resonate in the current political climate, while Kozakis’ images ask us to consider a different way of living, inspired by a particular kind of ‘practice of everyday life’ in Greece that perhaps still has something to teach us in relation to our increasingly current frenetic modi operandi.
-The exhibition will also feature award-winning filmmaker Johan Grimponprez’ video Everyday Words Disappear (2016), an interview with Michael Hardt with found footage from Jean-Luc Godard’s Alphaville (1965), in which a computer system has taken control of the city and outlawed concepts like love, poetry and emotion.
-In addition, artists Mikhail Karikis, Mäetamm, Marge Monko and Uriel Orlow, among others, will create new works that reflect on the quinquagenary of 1967, and the notions of love and politics in an area of the world (Greece, South-Eastern Europe and the Middle East) which is experiencing economic, social, and humanitarian meltdown, and where a political concept of love is urgent.
-Finally, a Greek island7 in the summer – in this case, Samos - is an ideal setting to talk about both those issues.
-Against the backdrop of an economic meltdown and an ongoing crisis, what seem to be keeping things together are strongly forged social relations in a society that still hasn’t been totally atomized.
+The exhibition will feature the international premiere of the tetralogy of videos by Greek artist Nicolas Kozakis together with the philosopher Raoul Vaneigem, who look at Greece to re-consider contemporary Western values.
+Vaneigem's transformative ideas from 1967 resonate in the current political climate, while Kozakis' images ask us to consider a different way of living, inspired by a particular kind of 'practice of everyday life' in Greece, that perhaps still has something to teach us in relation to our increasingly frenetic modi operandi.
+The exhibition will also feature award-winning filmmaker Johan Grimonprez' video Every Day Words Disappear (2016) – an interview with Michael Hardt with found footage from Jean-Luc Godard's Alphaville (1965), in which a computer system has taken control of the city and outlawed concepts like love, poetry and emotion.

-2. Musically, 1967 was very fruitful seeing the release of albums such as The Velvet Underground’s ground-breaking first album, The Velvet Underground & Nico, The Jimi Hendrix Experience’s debut album, Are You Experienced while the Beatles release Sgt.
-Pepper’s Lonely Hearts Club Band, which was number one on the albums charts throughout the summer.
+2. Musically, 1967 was very fruitful, seeing the release of albums such as The Velvet Underground's groundbreaking first album, The Velvet Underground & Nico, and The Jimi Hendrix Experience's debut album, Are You Experienced, while the Beatles released Sgt.
+Pepper's Lonely Hearts Club Band, which was number one on the albums charts throughout the summer.

-6. Michael Hardt & Antonio Negri, Multitude: War and Democracy in the Age of Empire, Penguin Books, New York/London, 2004. p.351.
+6. Michael Hardt & Antonio Negri (2004), Multitude: War and Democracy in the Age of Empire, New York/London: Penguin Books, p351.

-7. Incidentally, Greece and the Greek islands were a favourite European travel destination for hippies in the 1960s.
-Today, on the island of Samos one can still visit Hippy’s beach bar, restaurant and café, situated in Potami beach where, since the 1960s, locals and campers enjoyed the Greek lifestyle.
+7. Greece and the Greek islands were a favourite European travel destination for hippies in the 1960s.
+Today, on the island of Samos one can still visit Hippy's beach bar, restaurant and café, situated on Potami beach, where, since the 1960s, locals and campers have enjoyed the Greek lifestyle.